thunderbird/webext-support/auxiliary-apis/ResourceUrl/README.md

 ```
 async function main() {
-  // Define the resource url for the modules folder, which is part of our experiement..
+  // Define the resource URL for the modules folder, which is part of our experiement.
   await browser.ResourceUrl.register("exampleapi","modules");

  ...